 To make vegan wines easy to find, I created the "Vegan Wine Trail" which maps out the best wineries and wine tasting experiences that you can trust are pouring animal-free products in your glass.
 Plus, some bonus recommendations; vegan restaurants and eateries—and even a few shopping hotspots—that are a must-try as part of your adventure.

 The Santa Barbara Vegan Wine Trail

 After your visit at the Folded Hills Montecito tasting room, stroll down the main strip about a mile and you’ll reach the 100% plant-based Oliver’s Montecito, one of the city's best restaurants, vegan or not.
+Don't be surprised to rub elbows with local celebrities at Oliver's while you bask in their glorious dishes and take in the serene ambiance of quintessential Santa Barbara.
+[The Four Seasons and Bella Vista restaurant are CURRENTLY CLOSED.]
 Also, a short jaunt from Folded Hills is oceanfront dining at The Four Seasons at the Biltmore’s Bella Vista restaurant.
 They have a number of plant-based options created for the restaurant in partnership with vegan chef Leslie Durso.
 Dishes are all clearly marked and labeled making it easy to dine no matter what your dietary preference.
 The Bella Vista also has a curated wine list, heavily leaning towards California winemakers.
 Some notable vegan wines on the menu include varietals from The Hilt, Star Lane, and Grgich Hills.